madison2829/finch-robot-project/README.md

 - Create well-documented and maintainable code
 - Practice technical communication through presentations and documentation

-## Timeline/Checklist

-### Planning & Research
-- Choose your challenge: dance, drawing, or maze navigation
-- Explore the Finch API documentation
-- Review sample programs from BirdBrain Technologies
-- Create a project plan with pseudocode/flow charts/
-- Clone and set up GitHub repository for your project

-### Development
-- Write initial code implementation
-- Test basic functionality with the Finch robot
-- Debug and refine your approach
-- Document your progress and challenges

-### Implementation & Testing
-- Complete core functionality implementation
-- Conduct thorough testing with the robot
-- Optimize code for readability and efficiency
-- Start preparing documentation

-### Finalization
-- Finalize code and ensure complete functionality
-- Complete README documentation
-- Prepare for demonstration
-- Submit final project to GitHub

-### Deployment
-- Demonstrate your project

-## Required Components

 ### Technical Requirements
 Your program must include at least 5 of these Java/OOP concepts:
 - Inheritance/Subclasses